josh-collinsworth/joco-gridsome/src/posts/12-things.md

 ## #3.
 You don't get invited to things when you're not on Facebook

+<Callout>Unless it’s too small to actually plan or large enough to sell tickets, Facebook is the only way you’re hearing about it.</Callout>

 This one was the most surprising to me.
 Just try it.
 You will disappear off your friends' invite radar once you leave Facebook.
 Somehow, for better or worse, it's become the de facto vehicle for invitations of virtually every type, and nobody except maybe your mom will bother to actually contact you directly if you don't respond.
 Unless it's too small to actually plan or large enough to sell tickets, Facebook is the only way you're hearing about it.

 ## #4.
 You check your phone WAY more than you realize you do

 As part of this exercise, I uninstalled the Facebook app from my phone.

-I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
-It would happen dozens of times a day.
+<Highlight>I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
+It would happen dozens of times a day.</Highlight>

 I actually found myself wondering—and I'm ashamed to admit this—“what did I do while I was in the bathroom before I got a smartphone?”
 (Don't picture that.)

 Once I was off social media, I started noticing how often the people around me—often people close to me, with whom I was having some sort of social interaction (however minor)—whipped out their smartphones to stare at a feed through which they endlessly scrolled.